Pumpkin French Toast ~ a luxurious fall breakfast meant for lazy weekends and holidays! This fluffy French toast recipe is beyond delicious.

 - Whisk the eggs, half and half, molasses, pumpkin, and spices together in a wide shallow bowl.
 A pie plate works well.
 Make sure the eggs are completely broken up and combined well.

-- Heat a skillet over medium heat and melt a pat of butter in the pan.
+- Heat a skillet over medium heat and melt a pat of butter and a bit of vegetable oil in the pan.
+Note: combining butter and vegetable oil gives you the best of each: you get the flavor of butter but the higher burn temperature from the oil.

 - Soak the bread, one at a time, in the pumpkin batter.
-Each side should soak for about 30 seconds to a minute.
+Each side should soak for about 30 seconds.
 Let any excess drip off before adding to the hot skillet.
 You should hear a gentle sizzle when the bread hits the pan.

 - Let cook until browned on each side.
 If your bread is very thick, you may want to lower the heat so the insides can cook without excess browning.